apollographql/router/.changesets/fix_bryn_datadog_exporter_span_metrics.md

-### Datadog span metrics now supported ([PR #5609](https://github.com/apollographql/router/pull/5609))
+### Datadog span metrics are now supported ([PR #5609](https://github.com/apollographql/router/pull/5609))

-When using the APM view in Datadog, span metrics will be displayed for any span that was a top level span or has been explicitly has `_dd.measured` flag set.
+When using the APM view in Datadog, span metrics will be displayed for any span that was a top level span or has the `_dd.measured` flag set.

 Apollo Router now sets the `_dd.measured` flag by default for the following spans: